mas-bandwidth/yojimbo/BUILDING.md

 4. The server and client exchange signed and encrypted packets over UDP.

+These steps ensure that clients can only connect to secure tokens if they go through the matcher first.
+This means that only clients authenticated with your web backend can connect to your dedicated servers, which is typically what you want!

 ## Documentation and Support

 **yojimbo** now has reference documentation built from code comments with [doxygen](http://www.stack.nl/~dimitri/doxygen/).